zcash/zips/drafts/blossom-split-founders-reward.rst

 Funding streams
 ---------------

-A funding stream is defined by a value per block (in zatoshis), a start height (inclusive), and an end height (exclusive).
+A funding stream is defined by a constant value per block (in zatoshis), a start height (inclusive), and an end height (exclusive).
 The start height MUST be after the end of the mining slow-start (to make specification of the value simpler).

 An active funding stream at a given block height is defined as a funding stream for which the block height is less than its end height, but not less than its start height.